 - The plaintiff must provide evidence of each element of the cause of action.

 - “[T]he court must balance the defendant’s First Amendment right of anonymous free speech against the strength of the prima facie case presented and the necessity for the disclosure of the anonymous defendant’s identity.”
-If the defendant’s interests in this balancing test outweigh those of the plaintiff, the subpoena will not be granted, even if all of the other elements have been met.
+If the defendant’s interests in this balancing test outweigh those of the plaintiff, the subpoena will not be granted, even if all other elements have been met.

 As long as Façonnable made a good faith effort to notify the defendants (for example, by sending them a private message on Wikipedia), and was specific in its request, they should have no problem getting a court order.
-The only contentious issue will be whose rights deserve greater protection — the plaintiff’s or the defendant’s.
+The only contentious issue will be sorting out whose rights deserve greater protection — the plaintiff’s or the defendant’s.

 Get In Touch With An Anonymous Defamation Lawyer